 How often in a day do you have moments of silence?

 How often in a day do you wish for some quiet time?

 When I was in active parenting (my children are older now and have flown the nest!), they attended the same country school which I taught at.
 Some days I would get them to take the bus home, rather than come in the car with me.
 The car trip home took 30 minutes, and the bus took 60 minutes.
 So, I got 30 minutes of quiet time in the car to switch from Teacher mode, to Mummy mode….
 And I got a cup of hot coffee in peace before they arrived home – full of energy, busting to tell me what happened today, and of course saying: ‘What’s to eat?’
-This quiet time refreshed me, bought a sense of peace, and enabled me to go forward into several hours of busy-ness with play, dinner and bed time reading.
+This quiet time refreshed me, bought a sense of peace, and enabled me to go forward into several hours of engaging through play, dinner and bed time reading.

 I’m sure you know how good it feels to be able to cope effectively with all that you need and want to do!

 Children also benefit from periods of quietness.
 It helps them to calm down a bit, to slow down and be more still.
 Stimulating children with activity and events, people and sights is wonderful for their development, AND having quiet to balance that is also important for them.

 What can you do to give your child some quiet time?